seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part20-Architecture-of-Trust.md

 This turns out to be one of the deepest questions in software engineering.

----
+***

 # The Identity Problem

-Suppose I visit:
+Suppose you visit:

 ```text
 https://greymatter.com/admin
 ```

-How does the server know:
+How does the server know that you are:

 ```text
 Sean
 ```

-rather than:
+and not:

 ```text
 Alice